onzfonz/comp227/src/content/1/en/part1c.md

 }
 ```

-We can use destructuring to get only the required fields from <i>props</i>, and use the more compact form of arrow functions:
+We can use destructuring to get only the required fields from `props`, and use the more compact form of arrow functions:

 ```js
 const Button = ({ onClick, text }) => (